thyagodantas/Pixel3-Panel/README.md

 # Administrative Panel | Pixel3

 The admin panel was created to make the Pixel3 webapp dynamic.
+The posted project is not complete as it is still active.

 ## Technologies